ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 ```bash
 [student<X>@ansible ansible-files]$ ansible-playbook apache.yml
 ```
 The output should not report any errors but provide an overview of the tasks executed and a play recap summarizing what has been done.
-There is also a task called "Gathering Facts" listed there: this is an in-built task run automatically at the beginning of each play.
-It collects information about the managed nodes, a later chapter will discuss this.
+There is also a task called "Gathering Facts" listed there: this is an built-in task that runs automatically at the beginning of each play.
+It collects information about the managed nodes.
+Exercises later on will cover this in more detail.

 Use SSH to make sure Apache has been installed on `node1`.
 The necessary IP address is provided in the inventory.
 Grep for the IP address there and use it to SSH to the node.